dmd-program/dmd-100/topics/what_is_design.md

 > “The primary function of design is to shape and channel energy.”

 I will now attempt to define the broadest definition of design possible.
-At the broadest sense of design as a verb, it can be thought of the act of making a **choice**.
+At the broadest sense of _design as a verb_, it can be thought of the act of making a **choice**.
 In the broadest sense of _design as a noun_, it is the **result** of a choice.
 All of these definitions are better understood after you have been doing design for a long time, and are perhaps less useful when trying to learn how to do it.
 Therefore, for the purposes of teaching a person how to do design, we can consider this the working definition–**design is the process that helps a person or group create, select, modify, and organize elements to satisfy an intended outcome**.
 However, this definition does not define good design.
 A quick Internet search will reveal many ways of defining good design.

 ## Good design in list form

-Dieter Rams, a famous industrial designer, has written a rather famous list of what makes for good product design.
+Famed industrial designer, Dieter Rams, has written a rather popular list of what makes for good product design.
 It follows:

 1. Good design is innovative
 2. Good design makes a product useful